hms-dbmi/pic-sure-all-in-one/README.md

 RELEASE_CONTROL_REPOSITORY - This is the repo that contains the build-spec.json file for your project.
 This file controls what code is built and deployed.

+Make sure none of these fields have any leading or trailing whitespace, the values must be exact.
 Once you have entered the information, click the "Build" button.

 Wait until all jobs complete, it will take at least several minutes.
 When there is nothing showing in the Build Queue or Build Executor Status to the left of the page, all jobs will have completed.